Real Time - In Person Ticket Sales at Machu Picchu

 Beginning Monday, July 28, 2025, the Peru government launched a new page to show "real time" in-person ticket availability at Machu Picchu Cultural Center in the village of Aguas Calientes.
 This is the only way to track availability online for last-minute in person tickets to Machu Picchu.
-The page only shows the tickets available on the date they are available.
+On the date the tickets are being sold, this page only shows the tickets available on the exact date of entry, which is typically the next day.
+However when excess travelers showed up, changes had to be made.
+Read what happened below.
 There is no archives for past sales.

 Here's the link to the page that shows real-time ticket availability: https://tuboleto.cultura.pe/cusco/1000boletos